Business & Licensing

 If the product you wish to sell on Fairtrade terms meets our international standards, then we can start the licensing process.

 For detailed information on our licensing process, read: fairtrade-ireland-licensing-process

 If you are a restaurant, caterer, cafe or retailer, we can help you provide Fairtrade products for your customers.

 If you run a restaurant, cafe or you are a retailer, use the guide below to help you find a supplier of packaged Fairtrade products.

-Why and where to buy Fairtrade for your business: use our National Fairtrade Purchasing Guide
+Why and where to buy Fairtrade for your business: use our National Fairtrade Wholesale and Procurement Guide

 Contact us if you operate at a regional or national level, and are seeking to bring more Fairtrade products into your business.